Editor’s note: This post was originally published on 1/24/16 and has been updated for accuracy and comprehension.

 By sending a welcome email with key information when someone signs up for a newsletter, blog posts or even a download, you will set expectations for the relationship.

-They are even more likely to engage with future messages.
-To build on that, you can really WOW them with a small series of emails set to go out over a set time.
+They will also be more likely to engage with future messages.
+To build on that, you can really impress them with a small series of emails set to go out over a set time.

 Emails automatically sent when an order is submitted, fulfilled, and delivered keep the customer posted on the progress of their order.